manticoresoftware/manticoresearch/manual/Node_info_and_management/Profiling/Query_profile.md

 States in the profile are returned in a prerecorded order that roughly maps (but is **not** identical) to the actual query order.

-A list of states may (and will) vary over time, as we refine the states.
+The list of states may (and will) change over time as we refine the states.
 Here's a brief description of the currently profiled states.

 * `unknown`: generic catch-all state.
-Accounts for both not-yet-instrumented code, or just small miscellaneous tasks that do not really belong in any other state, but are too small to deserve their own state.
+Accounts for not-yet-instrumented code or small miscellaneous tasks that don't really belong in any other state but are too small to warrant their own state.
-* `net_read`: reading the query from the network (that is, the application).
+* `net_read`: reading the query from the network (i.e., the application).
 * `io`: generic file IO time.
 * `dist_connect`: connecting to remote agents in the distributed table case.
 * `sql_parse`: parsing the SQL syntax.
 * `dict_setup`: dictionary and tokenizer setup.
 * `parse`: parsing the full-text query syntax.
-* `transforms`: full-text query transformations (wildcard and other expansions, simplification, etc).
+* `transforms`: full-text query transformations (wildcard and other expansions, simplification, etc.).
 * `init`: initializing the query evaluation.
 * `open`: opening the table files.
 * `read_docs`: IO time spent reading document lists.